Hey Kids (Start Here)

 Go back home, his brain advises.
 Whole swaths of adventurous teens and twenty-somethings have probably died in here.

-Instead of climbing back out through the door, he sets his phone on dusty concrete and re-clips the grating into place with his fingernails, using a combination of daylight and phonelight to make sense of someone else’s work-around.
+Instead of climbing back through the door, he sets his phone on dusty concrete and re-clips the grating with his fingernails, using a combination of daylight and phone light to make sense of someone else’s workaround.

-When that’s done, he picks up his phone, pushes himself to his feet, and peers into the linear darkness.
+That done, he picks up his phone, pushes himself to his feet, and peers into the linear dark.

-Because he is possessed of at least minimal common sense, he begins taking a video, Theseus-style.
-It’s not going to be super interpretable, but hopefully it will be enough to allow him to retrace his steps through what is looking a lot like a dark maze.
+Because he’s possessed of at least minimal common sense, he starts taking video, Theseus-style.
+It won’t be super interpretable, but hopefully it’ll be enough to allow him to retrace his steps through what’s looking a lot like a dark maze.

-“Okay,” he whispers, narrating to his phone.
-“This is Newton Geiszler, Ph.D., making bad decisions and turning left at the doorway.”
+“Okay,” he whispers, “this is Newton Geiszler, Ph.D., making bad decisions and turning left at the doorway.”

 He walks through the dark, the glint of the occasional discarded beer bottle letting him know that he’s traversing someone’s familiar haunts, even if they’re not his own.

-Newt has been walking only a few minutes or so when he hears a guitar.
+Newt has been walking for only a few minutes or so when he hears a guitar.

 He hears it.